rh-integration/IntegrationApp-Automation/README.md

 ![Pipeline View](images/pipeline_import_view.png "Pipeline View")

-Please start the pipeline from `maingateway-service-pipeline`, `fisuser-service-pipeline`, `fisalert-service-pipeline`, and then `nodejsalert-ui-pipeline`.
+Please start the pipeline from `maingateway-service-pipeline`, `fisuser-service-pipeline`, `fisalert-service-pipeline`, `nodejsalert-ui-pipeline` and then `publish-api-3scale` to publish API on 3scale.

 With `aggregated-pipeline`, you can build the entire application including all of the above modules mentioned.
 If you choose this pipeline, by default, it will build the entire application, but you will also be asked to select which individual module you want to bulid.
 You will need to make your selection in your Jenkins console.

-Once the build is finished, in your OpenShift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on nodejsalert-ui URL to launch the application.
+Once the build is finished, in your OpenShift, go to `rh-test` or `rh-prod`, nevigate to `Applications`, `Routes` and click on maingateway-service and nodejsalert-ui URL to launch the application.
 You should see the application and it is started with web front-end like this:

 ![Application View](images/application_launch_view.png "Application View")

-### Jenkins plugin setup & In-process Script Approval
+### Jenkins plugin setup & In-process Script Approval & 3scale pipeline setup

 Before running `3scale API publishing Pipeline (publish-api-3scale)`, please read the following instructions.